Estate Planning 101

 • Ability to provide for financial needs in the event of incapacity

-Establishing a revocable trust during life requires an initial cost (hiring an attorney to consult and draft the document) as well as a time burden (generally most significant assets need to be transferred into the name of the trust).
-Typically, the person or couple establishing the trust would name themselves as initial trustee (or co-trustees), and name successor trustees to take control in the event of death of disability.
+Establishing a Revocable Trust during life requires an initial cost (hiring an attorney to consult and draft the document) as well as a time burden (generally most significant assets need to be transferred into the name of the trust).
+Typically, the person or couple establishing the Trust would name themselves as initial Trustee (or Co-Trustees), and name Successor Trustees to take control in the event of death of disability.
 The primary reasons for establishing a revocable trust during life are to avoid probate and provide for yourself in the event of incapacity.
-Avoiding probate can entail many benefits, including the potential for lower estate administration expenses, increased privacy, and an expedited distribution of assets.
+Avoiding probate can entail many benefits, including the potential for lower estate administration expenses, increased privacy, and a more expedited distribution of assets.

 Testamentary Trusts